$20 Billion Headed to GSA IT Schedule 70

-GSA created a new Special Item Number (SIN) to offer ACCS to government customers through Schedule 70.
+GSA created a new Special Item Number, SIN 132-20, to offer ACCS to government customers through Schedule 70.
 While not a direct replacement for the USA Contact contract that ended in September, the SIN will certainly cover some of the same equipment and support.

-By issuing these opportunities through Schedule 70, agencies can make use of the simplified procurement process under the GSA Schedules Program.
+By issuing these opportunities through Schedule 70, agencies can make use of the simplified procurement process that the GSA Schedules Program provides.
 GSA takes on the administrative burden of evaluating contractors and negotiating fair pricing.
 GSA Schedule Contracts also offer agencies a lengthy contract term (up to 20 years with option periods) and the ability to issue set-asides and/or meet socioeconomic goals.

-If your company is interested in competing for DEOS, 2GIT, ITSSS, NMITS, or any other opportunity under GSA IT Schedule 70, download our Beginner’s Guide to GSA Schedules, request our Schedule 70 Sales Report, or contact us.
+If your company is interested in competing for DEOS, 2GIT, ITSSS, NMITS, or any other opportunity under GSA IT Schedule 70, contact us to find out how we can help.

 Already have a GSA Schedule 70?
 In order to compete for any of these contracts, your Schedule 70 must have enough years left (including option periods) to cover the period of performance of the contract you’re pursuing.
+For example, if your GSA Schedule Contract was originally awarded in fiscal year 2010, you will have extension options that could carry your contract through to fiscal year 2030, which would cover the 10-year period of performance required for NMITS.
+Have questions?
+Need to obtain a new GSA Schedule Contract?
 Contact us for more information.